BICENTENNIAL TRIBUTE

 F: The candles are unlit - you are unshaven - unshorn - and uncloathed - and I see no black-eyed Venetian girl before you reading Boccaccio

-B(yawns): I have been up these last two nights at the ridotto and the opera, and all that kind of thing (scans room) - Marianna is, I believe, at Mass with her husband
+B(yawns): I have been up these last two nights at the ridotto and the opera, and all that kind of thing (scans room) - mio caro Marianna is, I believe, at Mass with her marito - (snorts) - said cuckold of these premises, heh

-F(is shocked): Lord above! - are these reasons to neglect your toilette? - I'll draw t' bath (shakes head) - if I may take leave my Lord, such slovenliness was unknown in Bennet Street - aye, nor Newstead neither - my lord was so very particular
+F(is shocked): Lord above! - Is a new amica reason to neglect your toilette? - I must draw t’bath (shakes head) - if I may take leave, my Lord, such slovenliness was unknown in Bennet Street - aye, nor Newstead neither - my lord was so very particular

-B: We're more relaxed here in Italy, Fletcher - I have no unexpected callers and feel quite free to lounge in my Banyan, which cost more than a decent post horse, and slippers - and smoke my pipe - and twirl my mustachios - till the next masque (yawns again)
+B: We’re more relaxed here in Italy, Fletcher - I forsee no unexpected callers and feel quite free to lounge in my dressing-gown, which cost more than a decent post horse, and slippers - and smoke my pipe - and twirl my mustachios - ‘til the next masque (yawns again)

-F: humph! - shall I bother with aromatic bath salts or would a sponge and carbolic suffice?
+F: Humph! - shall I be bothering with bath salts, oils and exfoliants? - or would a sponge and carbolic sulphur suffice?

 B: Now, Fletcher - relaxed I may be - your Lord and Master, I still am - look to it!

-F sulks about his duties - a knock at the door is heard
+F sulks about his duties - B slides into bath - a knock at the door is heard

 B: I am scrubbed as yet only to my elbows (knocks continue) - send the inopportune rascal on his way